nagarajanchinnasamy/simpledimple/README.md

         }]
     };

-  To draw a chart, you need to create a `simpledimple.chart` object and invoke `draw()` function of that chart object passing the chart configuration:
+  To draw a chart, you need to create a chart by invoking `simpledimple.newChart` function and invoke `draw()` function on the newly created chart object passing the chart configuration:

-    var myChart = new simpledimple.chart("#chartContainer", chartConfig, data);
+    var myChart = simpledimple.newChart("#chartContainer", chartConfig, data);
     myChart.draw();

 ## How do I load the code?